ezored/ezored/README.md

 ## How to use:

 1. Clone reposity:
-> git clone git@github.com:ezored/ezored.git --recursive
+> git clone git@github.com:ezored/ezored.git

 2. Enter on cloned folder:
 > cd ezored

-3. Test it with the following command that show bootstrap menu:
+3. Execute to download **ezored-core** and to show bootstrap menu:
 > python make.py

 4. Install conan profiles: